 It's a classic story.
 You get quotes on inflatables and one quote is much lower than the others.
 You go with the bargain company thinking you have saved your company or your client a lot of money.
 Afterwards you might begin to have trouble with your purchase.
 As it turns out, this “bargain-priced” inflatable doesn’t have much value and becomes a burden.

 The old saying, “if you pay peanuts you get monkeys” really is true.
-There are companies out there who can and do offer rock bottom pricing on inflatables.
+There are companies out there who will offer rock bottom pricing on inflatables.
 However, if you look closely at the major differences they do not tell you about, you will quickly see that saving a little money on the front end can cause you or your clients lots of headache and frustration down the road.
-Normally those companies do not last longer than 3 years.
+Usually those companies do not last longer than 3 years.

 Quality adds To the Cost